 Cloning the Adonis.js API project

-To get started, you need to clone the API project that we will be testing.
-In your terminal, run the following command to clone the base project:
+To get started, you need to clone the API project.
+In your terminal, run:

-This will immediately clone the base-project branch of the repository into the location in which you have run the above command.
+This clones the base-project branch of the repository into the location you ran the command in.
 This is the starting point of the API project.
-It has no tests setup.
+It has no tests set up yet.

-Next, go into the root of the project and install the required dependencies:
+Next, go to the root of the project and install the required dependencies:

 npm install

-Then, create a new file at the root of the project with the name .env (note the dot .), and paste in the following configuration:
+Then, create a new file at the root of the project with the name .env (note the dot .), and paste in this configuration:

 PORT=3333